Arindam200/pieces-readme-template/Typescript-SDK-Readme.md

 - NodeJs environment with npm for installing the SDK package.

 ## Testing Usage
-When your program starts, it needs to connect to Pieces OS to gain access to any functional data and to exchange information on the `localhost:1000` route.
+When your program starts, it needs to connect to Pieces OS to gain access to any functional data and to exchange information on the `localhost:1000` route (or `localhost:5323` for linux).
 Now that you have your `tracked_application` - lets get into the details.

 Start by defining you connect function and prepare the `connectorApi` on `Pieces.ConnectorApi().connect()` passing in the `tracked_applicaition` we created above: